vietng322611/music-bot-python/README.md

 # music-bot-python

 A discord bot that play music, other features are still in development.
-Thanks honguyenminh for helping me do this pj.
+Thanks honguyenminh for helping me do this.